mkox/solmik/README.md

-Solmik - solmisation tool
+Solmik - solmization tool
 =========================

 Introduction
 ------------
-A test presentation of this you find in http://solmiktest1.michaelkox.de.
+A test presentation of this you find in **http://solmiktest1.michaelkox.de**.
 It is best tested with Firefox, it does not work with Internet Explorer.
 It is not ready to use for a general public, but already has a lot of functionality.